RozanskiT/HANDY/README.md

 Two steps:
 * Clone the repository or download it as the .zip file
-* Download and untar folder with grid into your project catalogue
+* Download and untar folder with grid into your project catalog
   - Can be downloaded from : https://drive.google.com/open?id=1HoGdsCiT7-sRO5a_YqBjVRrTetkxNvwg

 ### Installing